Braam du Toit

 Braam du Toit (born 25 February 1981) is a South African composer and choral conductor.
 He is the recipient of a number of accolades, including a South African Film and Television Award and a Naledi Theatre Award.
 His film scores include The Endless River (2015), Sew the Winter to My Skin (2018), and Moffie (2019).

 Early life

 Du Toit grew up in Swellendam, a town in the Overberg region of the Western Cape, where he attended Swellendam High School and lives to this day.
 He composed his first piece of music at 16.
 He studied composition with Peter Klatzow at the University of Cape Town.
 He received the Priaulx Rainier Award for composition in 2001.

 Artistry

 Du Toit has cited John Tavener, Hildegard von Bingen, Michael Nyman, Meredith Monk, Claudio Monteverdi, Antonio Vivaldi, and Steve Martland among his influences.
 He stated he has "always been interested in combining music with other art forms," and that he finds "the reciprocal influence between music, visuals and performance intriguing and exciting."

+Du Toit's compositional practice spans film, theatre, and concert music.
+His concert works have been described as "slow, lush, and atmospheric," with dramatic intensity emerging through dynamic changes rather than aggressive musical gestures.
+Reviewers have noted his use of music to heighten psychological states, with the Los Angeles Times describing his approach as mixing different musical styles that "atmospherically complement the emotional timeline," while the Chicago Tribune noted his technique of "alternating between enhancing and juxtaposing the tension on screen."

+Film

+His film scores have earned international recognition including awards at FESPACO, the Monaco International Film Festival, and the South African Film and Television Awards.
+His score for Moffie (2019) directed by Oliver Hermanus received particular international critical acclaim, with reviewers across major publications including The Guardian, Los Angeles Times, Hollywood Reporter, and Variety praising the score's ability to capture complex psychological states through what Screen Daily described as music that heightened the film's "intense introspection."

+His earlier score for Sew the Winter to My Skin (2018), which won the FESPACO Award for Best Music, was described by The Hollywood Reporter as "glistening, dreamy, mournful," adding to what the review characterized as the film's "sense of lyrical otherness."